bartificer/programming-by-stealth/docs/_tidbits/tidbit14.md

 Because these tools can be used in so many different ways, I think everyone's experiences will be unique, but what I've noticed is that the most important things I've learned are:

-1. Make informed decisions about which AI agents you trust which sub-sets of your data to!
+1. Make informed decisions about which AI agents you trust which subsets of your data to!
 2. Always think in terms of conversations, and when you change the subject, explicitly start a new conversation with the AI!
 3. Use the right tool for the job — integrations really smooth out the friction and minimise distractions.
 Flipping between windows is a lot more disruptive to your flow than doing everything on the one screen.
-4. Develop the muscle mental muscle memory to treat pasting a secret into a code file as being every bit as unacceptable as telling your boss to go 🤬 their 🤬 in a 🤬!
+4. Develop the muscle mental muscle memory to treat pasting a secret into a code file as being every bit as unacceptable as swear at your boss!